gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 ### Check the certificates of the target host

 Before assuming that fault is on the application side, use openssl to check the certificate chain on the server you are trying to connect to.
+Sometimes SSL issues can occur due to incorrect or expired SSL certificates.

 ```
-openssl s_client -connect <host>:<443>
+openssl s_client -connect <host>:<port>
 ```

 and check the "Certificate chain" part.